Prompt users for MFA - AWS IAM Identity Center

 • Only when their sign-in context changes (context-aware)

-In this mode (the default), IAM Identity Center provides users the option to trust their device during sign-in.
+In this mode, IAM Identity Center provides users the option to trust their device during sign-in.
 After a user indicates that they want to trust a device, IAM Identity Center prompts the user for MFA once and analyzes the sign-in context (such as device, browser, and location) for the user’s subsequent sign-ins.
 For subsequent sign-ins, IAM Identity Center determines if the user is signing in with a previously trusted context.
 If the user’s sign-in context changes, IAM Identity Center prompts the user for MFA in addition to their email address and password credentials.

 • Never (disabled)